 Prior to the presentation, Dr. Pastides asked how many Sea Grant programs are similar to the Consortium.
 Mr. DeVoe stated that the South Carolina program is one of three Sea Grant programs nationally which have consortial arrangements, and that the South Carolina program is unique in being the only program that is a stand-alone state agency.
 He went on to describe how many programs are embedded with university structures.
 Dr. DeCenzo asked if all the legal issues with the Consortium and the WLI building were resolved; Mr. DeVoe replied in the affirmative Dr. DeCenzo went on to express how pleased he was that Sea Grant was not held responsible for the building issues.
 Dr. Pastides expressed concern about the Consortium’s future lease at the Washington Light Infantry and suggested that alternative locations should be explored.

-Mr. DeVoe stated the mission statement of Sea Grant and explained that the work that Sea Grant does is based on the needs of the stakeholders.
-He indicated that Sea Grant serves as a broker and a catalyst, of information and of funding, and that Sea Grant’s niche is working as a conduit between those who generate information (universities and research institutions) and the people and organizations which desire such information to make more informed decisions.
+Mr. DeVoe stated the mission statement of the Consortium and explained that the work that the Consortium does is based on the needs of the stakeholders.
+He indicated that the Consortium serves as a broker and a catalyst, of information and of funding, and that the Consortium’s niche is working as a conduit between those who generate information (universities and research institutions) and the people and organizations which desire such information to make more informed decisions.

 Audit Findings, Responses and Action Items

 Mr. DeVoe then spoke about the agency’s recent audits over the past year, which consisted of the following:

 - State of S.C.
 Agreed Upon Principles (AUP) Audit FY14-15 – Finding and Agency Response